allanbellahsene/AdvancedMachineLearning/README.md

 ######################################## 0. Setup #######################################

 The code for the LWPR is done in Matlab, and for the SVR in python.
-Our code uses different external libraries (numpy, scipy, pandas, scikit-learn, ...) and the LWPR code Made available by Prof. Billard (EPFL) based on the work of Schaal et al. (2000)
+Our code uses different external libraries (numpy, scipy, pandas, scikit-learn, ...) and the LWPR code made available by Prof. Billard (EPFL) based on the work of Schaal et al. (2000)

 ####################################### I. Structure ######################################
 #######################################################################################
-The parent folder called "AdvancedMachineLearning" contains three folders and 1 file:
+The parent folder called "AdvancedMachineLearning_teamO" contains three folders and 1 file:

-1) code: a folder containing the LWPR code in Matlab
+1) AML_teamO_report.pdf: the report in pdf

-2) SVR: a folder containing the SVR code in Python (jupyter notebook), the data used, as well as the figures
+2) code: a folder containing the LWPR code in Matlab

 3) data: a folder containing the data (basic data and results)